-City of Jeffersonville to Create Uniform Development Ordinance
+City of Jeffersonville to Create Unified Development Ordinance

-The City of Jeffersonville is embarking on an effort to update it’s 20-year old Zoning Code and in doing so incorporate its 22-year old Subdivision Control Ordinance into one Uniform Development Ordinance (UDO).
+The City of Jeffersonville is embarking on an effort to update it’s 20-year old Zoning Code and in doing so incorporate its 22-year old Subdivision Control Ordinance into one Unified Development Ordinance (UDO).
 While a number of changes have been made to these existing documents over the years, these minor changes have not kept pace with the major changes we’ve seen in our City and the big shifts we’ve seen in the development patterns that shape our community in the last 20 years.
 Therefore it is time for an Update.
-Over the next year, the Planning Department will be engaged in pulling these two documents together, reorganizing and modifying the document to meet the City’s needs in the coming decade.
+We are now engaged in pulling these two documents together and modifying them to meet the City’s needs in the coming decade.

-Planning Staff will be leading the effort to create the new UDO.
-This effort will involve reviewing other local zoning ordinances, meeting with City leaders and stakeholders, putting out a public survey, and drafting the document over the remainder of 2020.
-Staff plans to present this draft document to the public in January or February of 2021.
+So far, Planning Staff has lead the effort to create the new UDO.
+This effort involved reviewing other local zoning ordinances, meeting with City leaders and stakeholders, putting out a public survey, and drafting the document over the remainder of 2020.
+Staff is now presenting the document to these same leaders and stakeholders as well as the general public.
 Staff will then take comments and concerns into consideration and prepare a final draft.
 This final draft will be presented to Plan Commission and then sent to City Council for Approval.
 Following Approval, Staff will bring forth any zoning map changes that may be necessary.

-The following are some of the issues that we hope to address:
+The following are some of the issues that we’ve addressed:

 - Updating regulations for new subdivisions that have not been changed since 1998